alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 ---
 layout: single
-title: "Bloom filter for Scala"
+title: "Bloom filter in Scala, the fastest for JVM"
 categories: [Scala, Data structures]
 excerpt: The fastest implementation of Bloom filter for Scala
 tags: [High-performance]